yoasif/yoasif.github.io/_posts/2025-03-05-the-mozilla-firefox-new-terms-of-use-disaster-what-actually-happened.markdown

 This also confirms that this move has more to do with advertising than it does to do with AI -- just as they had said in their statements to the media.

-It doesn't explain why they needed to make this change *now*, given that ads and search sponsorships have been a part of Firefox for a *very* long time.
+Unfortunately, Mozilla doesn't explain why they needed to make this change *now*, given that ads and search sponsorships have been a part of Firefox for a *very* long time.

-Not only that, Mozilla has been [aware of CCPA for years](https://blog.mozilla.org/en/mozilla/internet-policy/new-year-new-rights/) - the fact that "sale of data" could be squishy is not something that is a surprise.

-Prior to the latest update, [Don Marti](https://federate.social/@dmarti/114088323172276255) had suggested one possibility: noyb filed a [complaint against Mozilla](https://noyb.eu/en/firefox-tracks-you-privacy-preserving-feature) for enabling Privacy Preserving Attribution without asking its users if they wanted to enable it.

 [Other commentators](https://www.youtube.com/watch?v=-8bTquKjzos) believe that the ToU updates have more to do with clarifying that Mozilla has been selling data all along -- at least when it comes to ads on the New Tab page.
+If that is the case, the latest developments are troubling; Mozilla has been [aware of CCPA for years](https://blog.mozilla.org/en/mozilla/internet-policy/new-year-new-rights/) - the idea that "sale of data" could be squishy is not something that is a surprise.

+[Don Marti](https://federate.social/@dmarti/114088323172276255) points out that noyb filed a [complaint against Mozilla](https://noyb.eu/en/firefox-tracks-you-privacy-preserving-feature) for enabling Privacy Preserving Attribution without asking its users if they wanted to enable it.
+This may help explain why Mozilla wants Firefox users to [acknowledge the new Terms](https://blog.mozilla.org/en/products/firefox/firefox-news/firefox-terms-of-use/) this month.

 ## Takeaways